nodiscc/xsrv/docs/usage.md

 # Usage

+`xsrv` is a wrapper around the [ansible](https://en.wikipedia.org/wiki/Ansible_%28software%29) suite of tools.
+Configuration settings are stored in the `~/playbooks/` directory on the [controller](installation/controller-preparation.md) in simple [YAML](https://en.wikipedia.org/wiki/YAML) files.
+To change server ([host](installation/server-preparation.md)) configuration and roles, you must first edit the YAML configuration, then apply changes to the host using the `deploy` command.

 ## Changing configuration

-At any point, to edit your configuration:
- - enable more roles with `xsrv edit-playbook`
+- `xsrv edit-playbook`: edit the list of enabled roles (`playbook`)
+- `xsrv edit-host`: edit configuration settings for the host and its roles (`host_vars`)
- - show all available configuration variables, and their default value with `xsrv show-defaults`
+- `xsrv show-defaults`: show all available configuration variables, and their default values (by default, only basic settings are set in `host_vars` to keep the file manageable).
+To change one of the defaults, simply copy it to your `host_vars` file and edit its value there.
- - edit configuration variables with `xsrv edit-host` (copy/paste any variable from defaults and change its value)
- - edit secret/encrypted configuration variables with `xsrv edit-vault`
+- `xsrv edit-vault`: edit secret/encrypted configuration variables.
+To prevent storing sensitive/secret values such as passwords in plain text, this file is encrypted with [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html), and decrypted on the fly during deployment.
+The decryption password for the vault must be present in `.ansible-vault-password`

 All commands support and additional playbook/host name parameter if you have multiple playbook/hosts.
-See below for advanced ussage.
+See below for complete usage examples.

 **After any changes to the playbook, inventory or configuration variables**, apply your changes: